Lottery System 2/31: A Probability Study

 CHAP 1

-The Odds of Winning
+Your Odds of Winning

-Sampled Data Used In Analysing The Results
+Data Sampled In Analysing The Results

 Initially, the studies covered draw results from July 5, 2004 to August 24, 2008.
 This is the period when drawings of EZ2 were done only once a day.
 It covers 1492 results.